Overlord (novel series): Anime

-Games
+Video games

 A mobile game Mass for the Dead was launched in late 2019 in Japan, with a global (English) version launched in early 2020.
 It received poor reviews, with reviewers noting it was rather simple and did not offer anything new compared to many other similar gacha games.
 The global version has been shut down as of March 31, 2021.

 A Metroidvania game titled Overlord: Escape from Nazarick was announced on December 17, 2021, for Nintendo Switch and PC via Steam and was released on June 16, 2022.

 Reception

-In June 2015, prior to the release of the anime and manga, the light novel series had about 600,000 copies in print in Japan with eight volumes.
+By June 2015, prior to the release of the anime and manga, the light novel series had about 600,000 copies in print in Japan with eight volumes.
 By August 1, 2015, the light novel and manga series had a total of 1 million copies in circulation in Japan.
 On August 4, a 600,000-copy reprint of the novels was announced.
-As of August 20, 2015, the nine-volume Overlord light novel series and two-volume manga series have, together, more than 1.5 million copies in circulation in Japan.
-As of September 18, 2015, Overlord light novel and manga has over 2 million copies in circulation.
-As of May 2016, the Overlord light novel series had 2.5 million copies in print.
-Overlord has since been named the top-selling light novel series of 2015.
-As of April 2018, the light novel and manga combined had over 7 million copies in print.
+By August 20, 2015, the nine-volume Overlord light novel series and two-volume manga series have, together, more than 1.5 million copies in circulation in Japan.
+By September 18, 2015, Overlord light novel and manga has over 2 million copies in circulation.
+By May 2016, the Overlord light novel series had 2.5 million copies in print.
+Overlord was the top-selling light novel series of 2015.
+By April 2018, the light novel and manga combined had over 7 million copies in print.
+By December 2021, the light novel and manga combined had over 11 million copies in circulation.